-The vibrant rhythmic national music of the Bahamas, Goombay, was created as a way for slaves to pass down traditions and customs.
-Goombay continues to this day, and is a staple of fun summer festivals in the country.
+That said, if you can find a way to experience the vibrant rhythmic national music of the Bahamas, Goombay.
+Created as a way for slaves to pass down traditions and customs, Goombay continues to this day, and is a staple of fun summer festivals in the country.
 The Heritage Museum of the Bahamas in Nassau is a good place to visit to find out more about the history of the Bahamas.

 There’s no doubt that the Bahamas is also a country synonymous with having a good time, so if you fancy a flutter then head to Paradise Island.
-Here you can try your hand at the casinos, and grab a beach-side cocktail at one of its high-market resorts.
+Here you can try your hand at the casinos, enjoy a huge waterpark, or grab a beach-side cocktail at one of its high-market resorts.

 Both countries will provide a treat for your taste-buds, but with a very different focus.